nanees15/SWE/README.md

 * book a ride :

+    * action :
-    * action : enable the customer to book a trip defining a source and destination points considering adding multiple stops .
+        * enable the customer to book a trip defining a source and destination points considering adding multiple stops.
+        * calculate cost and estimated time.
     * inputs : pick-up and drop-off points from the map .
     * source : form filled by the user .
     * pre-condition: the user must have an account and logged in succesfully .